These Gateway Towns Might Be Cooler Than the National Parks Next Door

 • Distance from the park: 24 miles to Yosemite National Park

-Founded as a gold mining camp in 1852, Groveland sits next to the Stanislaus National Forest (with its 78 lakes and more than 1,000 miles of hiking trails) and is a half-hour drive to Yosemite’s Big Oak Entrance on the park’s western side.
-The town was originally called Garrote, the Spanish word for death by strangulation, and a nod to the swift frontier justice during those early days.
-In town, you’ll find the Iron Door Saloon, which opened in 1852 and claims to be the state’s longest continuously operating watering hole; look up to see about $4,000 in cash pinned to the ceiling, part of a long-standing tradition that sees tipplers launching thumbtacks skyward.
+Founded as a gold mining camp in 1852, Groveland sits next to the Stanislaus National Forest (which has 78 lakes and more than 1,000 miles of hiking trails) and is a half-hour drive to Yosemite’s Big Oak Entrance on the park’s western side.
+The town was originally called Garrote, the Spanish word for “death by strangulation” and a nod to the swift frontier justice during those early days.
+In town, you’ll find the Iron Door Saloon, which opened in 1852 and claims to be the state’s longest continuously operating watering hole; look up to see about $4,000 in cash pinned to the ceiling, a tradition said to have been started by miners who wanted to save their cash here for a future drink.

 A much newer place to stop for a drink is the Around the Horn Brewing Company, named for the Gold Rush–era practice of taking a boat from the East Coast around the southern tip of South America to try to strike it rich in California.
 You can get a primer in this history at the Groveland Yosemite Gateway Museum or at the Hotel Charlotte, opened in 1921 by a pioneering Italian immigrant named Charlotte DeFerrari.
-Today, it has rooms that are traditional and cozy without indulging in Victoriana kitsch; some rooms come with clawfoot tubs and brightly patterned wallpaper.
+Today it has homey rooms, some of which come with clawfoot tubs and brightly patterned wallpaper.

 A red-roofed house and barn behind a field of lavender